 Hemp and Marijuana belong to different species of the Cannabis family and are vastly different from each other as shown in the table below:

 2) Is Hemp Legal ?

-Yes.
-Cultivation of cannabis for industrial purposes such as making industrial hemp is legal in India.
-The Government of India encourages research and cultivation of cannabis with low THC content.
+Yes, cultivation of Industrial Hemp for purposes such as making food, textiles, medicine, paper, etc is legal in India.
+The Government of India encourages research and cultivation of cannabis with below 0.3% THC content.

 4) How is hemp fabric produced?